berkes/berkes.github.com/src/_posts/2022-09-19-test-x-by-controlling-x.markdown

 ## How to control X

 Second is the question "how can I control X".
-For once, this can be answered different than with *it depends*.

-Because we can control X, by ensuring that X is ours, is simple, does not depend on external stuff, and relies only on things that we control.
+For once, this can be answered different than with *it depends*, because we can control X, by ensuring that X is ours.
+By keeping it simple, and by ensuring it relies only on things that we control.
 That is not easy.
-But entire books have been written on architectural patterns that allow us to **easily control X**: to easily test X.
+But entire books have been written on architectural patterns that allow us to **easily control X**: so that we can easily test X.

 ## Ease of controlling